What happened when NATO's Article 5 was invoked last time?

 If Article 4 is invoked, it means the NATO members will consult together in context with any threat to the territory of any of them.
 Apart from that, it also addresses the political independence and security of the members.

-Under Article 4, discussions at the North Atlantic Council, which is NATO's main political decision-making body, could potentially lead to some form of joint decision or action.
+Under Article 4, discussions at the North Atlantic Council, which is NATO's main political decision-making body, could potentially lead to some form of joint action.

 Then comes Article 5.
-If NATO members find conclusive evidence during the Article 4 discussions, the focus would then shift to Article 5.
+If NATO members find conclusive evidence under the Article 4 discussions, the focus would then shift to Article 5.
 It is the cornerstone of NATO's founding treaty.

 In 1949, the alliance was created and the charter in it stated that "the Parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all."
 They agreed that action, as it deems necessary, would be taken, including the use of armed force.